agardnerIT/killercoda_tutorials/dive/step1.md

 Dive can be used in a CI process where thresholds are provided and if breached, the image is set to failed.

-Three metrics are supported: `lowestEfficiency`, `highestWastedBytes` and `highestUserWasterPercentage`
+Three metrics are supported: `lowestEfficiency`, `highestWastedBytes` and `highestUserWastedPercentage`

 Create a file called `.dive-ci`
 ```